-- The Board recognises that defining a risk appetite must consider the views of a number of different stakeholders while accounting for business strategy and risk profile - The Board sees embedding the risk appetite into the business strategy as essential - The Board recognises that it cannot mitigate all risks.
-The risk framework includes standard risk management self-assessment tools that take into account loss history and stress testing to measure and monitor whether or not risk controls in place continue to remain effective - The Board will seek input from its own and group wide risk committees on a regular basis in its reassessment of appetite and sources of major risks
+- the Board recognises that in defining a risk appetite it must consider the views of a number of different stakeholders while accounting for business strategy and risk profile; - the Board sees embedding risk appetite into the business strategy as essential; - the Board recognises that it cannot fully mitigate all risks.
+The risk framework includes standard risk management self-assessment tools that take into account loss history and stress testing to measure and monitor whether or not risk controls in place continue to remain effective; and

+• the Board will seek input from its own and group wide risk committees on a regular basis in its reassessment of appetite and sources of major risks.